-- (a) a side's ranking points totals from all eligible events, subject to a maximum number of results from specific types of events: - a. most recent World Cup(s), up to a maximum of three results - b. most recent Challenger(s), up to a maximum of two results where a side has attended a World Cup c. most recent Challenger(s), up to a maximum of three results where a side has not attended a World Cup
+- (a) a side's ranking points totals from all eligible events, subject to a maximum number of results from specific types of events: - a.
+World Cup(s), up to a maximum of three results - (b) Breaking Ties between Sides ranking list, so each event type is included as part of the criteria.
+The final criteria relate to the last update of the world ranking system with precedence given to the side that has demonstrated the greatest level of ability in the past